huonw/huonw.github.io/_posts/2015-01-10-peeking-inside-trait-objects.md

 clean up any resources of the vtable's type, for `u8` it is trivial, but for `String` it will free the memory.
 This is necessary for owning trait objects like `Box<Foo>`, which need to clean-up both the `Box` allocation and as well as the internal type when they go out of scope.
+The `size` and `align` fields store the size of the erased type, and its alignment requirements; these are essentially unused at the moment since the information is embedded in the destructor, but will be used in future, as trait objects are progressively made more flexible.

 Suppose we've got some values that implement `Foo`, the explicit form of construction and use of `Foo` trait objects might look a bit like